 The Art and Artists of Russia by Richard Hare

 A New Dictionary of Birds edited by A. Landsborough Thomson

-The World of Birds by James Fisher, by Roger Tory Peterson
+The World of Birds by James Fisher and Roger Tory Peterson

-The Birds of Arizona by Allan Phillips, by Joe Marshall, by Gale Monson, illustrated by George Miksch Sutton, with photographs in color by Eliot Porter
+The Birds of Arizona by Allan Phillips and Joe Marshall and Gale Monson, illustrated by George Miksch Sutton, with photographs in color by Eliot Porter

-Birds of Prey of the World by Mary Louise Grossman, by John Hamlet, with photographs by Shelly Grossman
+Birds of Prey of the World by Mary Louise Grossman and John Hamlet, with photographs by Shelly Grossman

 The Bird Watcher’s America edited by Olin Sewall Pettingill Jr., illustrated by John Henry Dick